 This recipe is written for one sandwich, but just repeat the basic steps for however many sandwiches you need or want!

 - Start by heating your nonstick skillet or griddle.
 Aim for medium heat so it’s hot enough to toast the bread and melt the cheese, but not so hot it scorches or burns the bread before the inside is heated.
+If that’s too much, adjust to medium-low heat instead.

 - Drain the kimchi to get rid of extra moisture and give it a rough chop.
 Shred your cheese if you’re not using slices or a pre-shredded option.